Is this you?

 - you started your research with enthusiasm, but your joy is diminishing more and more

-In this 3 month course PhD candidates and Postdocs gain important insights in their personal stress factors and they learn to adapt their way of working to deal more effectively with stress and work pressure in a competitive, hard working academic environment.
+In this 3 month course PhD candidates and EngD gain important insights in their personal stress factors and they learn to adapt their way of working to deal more effectively with stress and work pressure in a competitive, hard-working academic environment.
 The course aims to reduce their experience of stress and to improve their mental well-being.

-The course focusses on the following themes and learning objectives:
+The course focuses on the following themes and learning objectives:

 - identifying and disarming stress factors (including a detailed analysis of the working relationship with supervisors and strategies to communicate more effectively)

 - mindfulness-based time management: how to take charge of your time in non-linear creative research work

 - energy management: how does your battery operate?
 How to charge so you stay smart (energy balance)

 - how to navigate scary / difficult times: dealing with self-sabotage and improving your resilience through heart coherence (using biofeedback technology from HearthMath)